moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

     - The system generates a digital certificate with unique ID.
     - Certificate includes: learner name, certification title, completion date, certificate ID, platform signature.
 17. The system adds the certificate to the learner's profile.
-18. The learner receives an email with certificate PDF and verification link.
+18. The learner receives an email with certificate PDF and OTP.
 19. The learner can share the certificate on LinkedIn, resume, or portfolio.
 20. The certificate is permanently recorded on blockchain for verification (optional feature).